babashka/cli/README.md

 Adding support for `babashka.cli` coercions to Clojure functions does not introduce a dependency on `babashka.cli` itself.
 It can be done via metadata and core functions.
-Perhaps doing so will cause less friction with shell usage (Windows, etc).
+Perhaps doing so will cause less friction with shell usage, especially on Windows.
 You can have support on the same function for both `clojure -X` and `clojure -M` style invocations without writing extra boilerplate.

 ## Quickstart